Attention

 Hello, World!

-Now that you’ve installed IronPLC, it’s time to write a first program.
+Now that you’ve installed IronPLC, it’s time to write your first program.

-In a Terminal, enter the commands in Create Project Directory to create a new folder and start Visual Studio Code.
+In a Terminal, create a new folder and open it in Visual Studio Code:

 Create Project Directory